LUFA199x/Online-Business-Registration-/README.md

 4. Visual Studio Code
       For ssh Configuration and access to the Amazon EC2 instance used

+5. Git and GitHub
+      Both fo Version Control

-Other tools used which are not mentioned above include;
+#### Other tools used which are not mentioned above include;
-      _SSH Config Extention for ssh configuration setup on VS-Code, Python 3 and HTML which the developer @bilalshafiq has used in development stages of the application._
+      _SSH Config Extention for ssh configuration setup on VS-Code, Python, pip3, Flack, venv and HTML which the developer @bilalshafiq has used in development stages of the application._